Kanak people: Languages

-Kanak languages are extremely diverse, but French serves as the official language of New Caledonia.
-There are 28 distinct Kanak languages, as well as many dialects, out of the 1,200 Melanesian languages spoken throughout the Pacific.
-They are mutually incomprehensible.
-All are a part of the Oceanic branch of the Austronesian family.
-They all belong to the New Caledonian subgroup – except for Fagauvea, spoken at the Loyalty Island of Ouvéa, which is a Polynesian language.

-New Caledonia languages are divided into several groups.
-The Northern language group is tonal and includes 12 languages: Caac, Cemuhî, Fwâi, Jawe, Kumak, Nemi, Paicî, Pije, Pwaamei, Pwapwa, Yalayu, and Yuaga.
+The languages of New Caledonia are very diverse, with French serving as a lingua franca and the official language of New Caledonia.
+Glottolog recognizes 33 Kanak languages in the island nation, many with distinct dialects.
 Approximately 60,000 residents of New Caledonia speak at least one of the Kanak languages.
-Most of these languages are only in spoken form.
-There is no one unified language among the Kanaks; however, the largest group of Kanaks speak Drehu.

-Coming from an oral tradition, the written word was nonexistent until the missionary arrival.
-Kanak knowledge was passed orally in the form of poems, legends, and stories.
-Children's oral history is provided by parents and other relatives who also use tickling and onomatopoeic noise to hold the child's attention.
-Of the Kanak authors, some of the notable ones are Jean-Marie Tjibaou who wrote La Présence Kanak; Susanna Ounei-Small, a Kanak author from Ouvéa who wrote about the Matignon Accords; and Kaloombat Tein, author of Hwanfalik – Sayings from the Hienghene Valley which provides insight into Hienghène legends and is written in Hienghène, with English language translation.
+The Kanak language with the most speakers is Drehu.

+With the only exception of Fagauvea — which is a Polynesian language spoken on the Loyalty Island of Ouvéa — all Kanak languages belong to the New Caledonian subgroup of Oceanic (itself a branch of the Austronesian phylum).
+In spite of their shared origin, Kanak languages historically diversified so much as to become mutually unintelligible.

+New Caledonian languages are divided into several groups.
+The Northern language group includes 12 languages: Caac, Cemuhî, Fwâi, Jawe, Kumak, Nemi, Paicî, Pije, Pwaamei, Pwapwa, Yalayu, and Yuaga.
+Five languages have developed lexical tones: Cèmuhî and Paicî from the northern group, and three languages (Drubea, Numèè, Kwenyii) from the Far South.
+Most of these languages are only used in spoken form.

-Tjibaou was involved in the establishment of the Écoles populaires kanak, which was taught in a local Kanak language and educated children in spiritual and practical knowledge, while including French and English language instruction.
+Kanak leader Tjibaou was involved in the establishment of the Écoles populaires kanak, which used local Kanak languages as medium of instruction for spiritual and practical knowledge, while including French and English language classes.
 Since 2006, pre-school children have been given the opportunity to learn indigenous Kanak languages.
 While the Kanak languages have been taught in high schools across the Loyalty Islands and North Province, the language education has not been as common in the more European South Province.
 The establishment of the Kanak Language Academy (KLA) was a provision of the Nouméa Accord.